 I mention it here, because the case of Peterson highlights a (potential) blindspot in the Dutch School’s thesis, perhaps outside of its purview altogether, to be fair.
 There is a contemporary aggressive misinterpretation of postmodernism (from some academics no less), showing no appreciation for it as a long broad historical and cultural period, reducing it far beyond its diminishing returns on deconstruction, almost completely to the enforcement of political correctness (or worse: a conspiracy of cultural-marxism).
 This is a textbook fallacy of reductionism.

 We can also acknowledge that the misapplication of postmodernism at its limits is of course part of the problem in the first place, but doing so in a careless way does a huge disservice to the legacy of critical theory, which is more important than ever.
-This anti-pomo trend indirectly threatens the emergent metamodernism (yet may be considered part of it still), which needs postmodernism as much as it needs modernism.
+This anti-pomo trend indirectly and directly threatens the emergent metamodernism, which needs postmodernism as much as it needs modernism.

 Thus, perhaps it is why, as I cite again later, van den Akker and Vermeulen “are not celebrating the waning of the postmodern...” (p.
 6).
 They are still skeptical and cautious.
 In this sense — and vis-a-vis Peterson — the book’s lack of engagement with the criticisms against postmodern deconstruction, beginning no later than the Sokal Affair in the mid-90s, at least as establishing those turning points, will make it hard for people like Peterson to understand exactly how or why metamodernism is that much different or better.
 For me, one of the major signposts in the 2000s was also Bruno Latour’s Why Has Critique Run out of Steam?
-(2004) that proposed a sort of ‘super-criticality,’ which they also seem to miss or omit.
+(2004) that proposed a sort of ‘super-criticality’.

 Even still, it is remarkable that so many people are so desperate to jettison the richly complex yet inadequate historical and philosophical era (of postmodernism) without anything to replace it with for our present era; even more remarkable while metamodernism is actively floated about in publications as mainstream as Huffington Post.
 Even if readers aren’t buying it, you would think that more writers would pick it up and run with it.
 It begs the question then, if metamodernism is so pervasive, then why doesn’t everyone ‘feel’ it yet?